MasterEvarior/cocopasty/README.md

 ```
 <!-- Roadmap -->
 ## Roadmap
-There is currently no roadmap or any planned features.
-Feel free to suggest features through a GitHub issue.
+Feel free to suggest features through a GitHub issue, in addition to the ones listed below:
+- [ ] Backend tests
+- [ ] Installation instructions for Unraid
+- [ ] Installation instructions without Docker Compose

 <!-- Contributing -->
 ## Contributing
 Contributions are always welcome!